bschollnick/QuickBBS/docs/design documents/filetypes_design.md

 `update_or_create` means the command is safe to re-run at any time; existing rows are updated in place rather than duplicated.
-Each row it writes calls `Model.save()` (or `Model.objects.create()`) under the hood, which fires the same `post_save` signal an admin edit would (§4.3) — so the process running the command reloads its own in-memory copy as it goes.
+Each row it writes calls `Model.save()` (or `Model.objects.create()`) under the hood, which fires the same `post_save` signal an admin edit would (Section 4.3) — so the process running the command reloads its own in-memory copy as it goes.
 What the command does not do is reach the in-memory copy held by an already-running server worker process; those workers only pick up the change through their own next write-triggered reload or a restart.